jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 None: unlimited parents
 1>: limits to the value given

-Example
+### Example
 maximum_thread_nesting=1
-and the thread you are scraping is a megathread
+input_thread: a megathread or a thread that links to many other threads

 In this case all threads in the megathread would be scraped However, if a thread that came from the megathread had another thread that new thread would be skipped.
 Because the new thread would have 2 parents